The non-refundable application fee is $65.

 DEADLINES (please apply before deadlines for best consideration)

 - Application Submission

-All documentation must be received (transcripts, references, and any other special circumstances) no later than the deadline.
+All required items must be received no later than the deadline.

 Yes.
 The Masters of Social Work Program at the University of Maryland is accredited through CSWE.

 A baccalaureate from a regionally accredited college or university.